Derrick015/PDF_Table_Extractor_AI/README.md

 3. Review page previews to confirm your selection
 4. Optionally, customize the AI instructions in the sidebar
 5. Enable additional options if needed:
-   - Detect tables in images
+   - Image & Inference Mode
    - Add table and page information to the output
+6. Select a model of your choice
 6. Choose your preferred output format (Excel or CSV)
 7. Click "Process Selected Pages" to start extraction
 8. Download the results in your preferred format:
    - Format 1: All tables concatenated on a single sheet
-   - Format 2: Tables by page
+   - Format 2: All Tables on a page per sheet with spacing
    - Format 3: All tables on one sheet with spacing

 ## How It Works

 1. **Table Detection**: The AI vision model analyzes the PDF to identify and locate tables
 2. **Structure Recognition**: The system determines table headers, rows, and columns
-3. **Data Extraction**: Content is extracted while preserving the table structure
+3. **Data Extraction**: Content is extracted based on available PDF text.
+In its absence the model will try to make an inference from the image.
 4. **Validation**: Multiple AI passes to mitigate hallucination and improve accuracy and consistency.
-Generated values are also cross checked with values on the PDF text and replaced with N/A if abscent.
+If image & inference mode is turned of generated values are also cross checked with values on the PDF text and replaced with N/A if abscent.
 5. **Export**: Data is formatted into Excel or CSV files for easy use

 ## Technical Details

 - **PDF Processing**: Uses PyMuPDF for efficient PDF handling
-- **AI Vision**: Leverages OpenAI's GPT-4o model for visual recognition
+- **AI Vision and Text Extration**: Leverages OpenAI's model for visual recognition and text extraction
 - **Concurrent Processing**: Implements asyncio for parallel page processing
 - **Data Handling**: Pandas for structured data manipulation
 - **Web Interface**: Streamlit for an intuitive user experience